-In the event of a bank going bust, the FSCS would refund your savings up to a maximum of £85,000 or £170,000 if it is a joint account.
+In the event of a bank going bust, FSCS protection would refund your savings up to a maximum of £85,000 or £170,000 if it is a joint account.
 This £85,000 limit includes any interest earned on your savings.

 The FSCS does not include investments, so if your investment performed poorly or if you had shares in a company which collapsed you would not be covered, although if the provider of your investment were to fail you would get compensation.

 The FSCS savings protection limit of £85,000 is for each bank, not each individual account – so if you had two accounts each containing £85,000 with one bank you would only be entitled to a total of £85,000 in compensation.
+S

 It is important to remember that if you have more than one account containing £85,000 with two banks in the same banking group you would get total compensation of £85,000, unless each of the banks are individually authorised by the FSA.